Clark Fellowships in Visual Arts

 DETAILS AND GUIDELINES TO APPLY FOR A FELLOWSHIP

-The Beinecke and Holly fellowships are selected at the discretion of the fellowship committee.
+Please note that the Beinecke and Holly Fellows are designated by the fellowship committee.
 Beyond that, on the application form you may indicate your desire to be considered for multiple fellowships, marking as many as you feel correspond to the nature of your research.
-Please note that final nominations for each special fellowship are at the discretion of the committee.
+Final nominations for each fellowship are at the discretion of the committee.

 The deadline to submit applications is October 15 at 11:59 PM (EDT).